jarcode-foss/Consoles/README.md

 Non-API features:

-- Fully programmable Computers.
+- Fully programmable Computers (separate plugin).
 Refer to the wiki.
 - Reliable image rendering from URLs!

 Notes:
- - May not be compatible with ProtocolLib.
-If this is the case, I will add support by either using ProtocolLib as an alternative packet listener, or by applying my packet wrapper after ProtocolLib does its instrumentation shenanigans.
  - This replaces maps, and _completely_ removes handheld map functionality.
 Fake map handlers/items are injected to ensure that the normal map system does not send packets and map out world regions.
  - This plugin/API is strictly for _map canvases_, which are sets of (modified) item frames in a grid containing maps that can display pixels in its own screen coordinates, for each player.
  - My code _heavily_ depends on NMS calls for various reasons.
 Builds of this plugin simply will be dependant on certain craftbukkit/spigot versions.
 If you don't like this, you can write the ~10 wrapper classes for all my NMS calls yourself.